Homemade California roll prepared with imitation crab (surimi) is an inside out sushi.

 What's a California Roll?

-California roll is a variation of sushi, created and popularized on the east coast of the US.
+California roll is a variation of sushi, created and popularized on the American continent.

 This sushi has become a trend in Japan too over the last 20 or so years.